 Dominion: Prequel to The Exorcist/Exorcist: The Beginning was greenlit after The Exorcist was re-released to theatres in 2000 with unseen footage and proved to be a surprise success.
 A script was commissioned from Caleb Carr, author of The Alienist (1994) and a novelist specialising in military history, and screenwriter William Wisher Jr, the writer of Terminator 2: Judgment Day (1991), Judge Dredd (1995) and The 13th Warrior (1999).
 William Peter Blatty was dismissive of the script; nevertheless Liam Neeson signed on as Father Merrin and the director was announced as being John Frankenheimer.

 Problems began in June 2002 when completion guarantors refused to insure the 72-year-old Frankenheimer for shooting in Morocco.
 Frankenheimer bowed out just before shooting was to begin, citing health problems (and died less than a month later from a stroke).
 Paul Schrader quickly took up the slack left by Frankenheimer’s departure.
 Paul Schrader is an interesting writer/director.
-He has directed a number of films, including the likes of Hardcore (1979), American Gigolo (1980), Mishima: A Life in Four Chapters (1985), Patty Hearst (1988), Affliction (1997), Auto Focus (2002), The Walker (2007), Adam Resurrected (2008) and The Canyons (2013) and is well known for his screenplays, particularly those he has written for Martin Scorsese – Taxi Driver (1976), Raging Bull (1980), The Last Temptation of Christ (1988) and Bringing Out the Dead (1999).
-Schrader has racked up a number of other genre credits as director with the likes of the remake of Cat People (1982), the psycho-sexual thriller The Comfort of Strangers (1990), the tv movie Witch Hunt (1994) set in an alternate world Hollywood where magic is real, and the faith healing film Touch (1997), as well as the script for Brian De Palma’s reincarnation thriller Obsession (1976)
+He has directed a number of films, including the likes of Hardcore (1979), American Gigolo (1980), Mishima: A Life in Four Chapters (1985), Patty Hearst (1988), Affliction (1997), Auto Focus (2002), The Walker (2007), Adam Resurrected (2008), The Canyons (2013) and First Reformed (2017) and is well known for his screenplays, particularly those he has written for Martin Scorsese – Taxi Driver (1976), Raging Bull (1980), The Last Temptation of Christ (1988) and Bringing Out the Dead (1999).
+Schrader has racked up a number of other genre credits as director with the likes of the remake of Cat People (1982), the psycho-sexual thriller The Comfort of Strangers (1990), the tv movie Witch Hunt (1994) set in an alternate world Hollywood where magic is real, and the faith healing film Touch (1997), as well as the script for Brian De Palma’s reincarnation thriller Obsession (1976).